- analyze the meaning of citizenship

-Students will watch the vignette of William “Kyle” Carpenter
+Students will watch the video of William “Kyle” Carpenter.

 Students will complete the back of the worksheet to identify the roles and responsibilities Carpenter has as a member of his communities.
 Students will revisit their roles and responsibilities within all of their identified communities and describe ways that they can grow as citizens.